haynieresearch/pep-for-zos/README.md

 The method used by PEP is known as minimization of Gibbs free energy.

 I am probably one of the few that still uses, and prefers, mainframe applications so I am not sure how useful this will be to the general public.
+However, I did want to share to help document the PEP application as a whole.
+Furthermore, you can most likely use this code to recompile on other operating systems.
+If you have any questions, please feel free to reach out.

 ### Purpose of the Program
 The PEP program finds the performance of solid (or liquid) rocket propellents.